OmarMohGh/MUTAAFI-Platform/README.md

 ## 📌 What is MUTAAFI?

 **MUTAAFI** (مُتعافِي ) is a full-stack AI fitness and nutrition platform.
-It generates personalized meal and workout plans, tracks daily activity, and answers health questions through a conversational AI coach — all tailored to the authenticated user's body metrics, goals, and dietary restrictions.
+It generates personalized meal and workout plans, tracks daily activity, and answers health questions through a conversational AI coach, all tailored to the authenticated user's body metrics, goals, and dietary restrictions.

 The platform is built around three core AI systems: